zachwalton/zachwalton.github.io/_posts/2016-07-17-emoji-your-git-prompt.md

 layout: post
 title: fill your git prompt with emoji
 date:   2016-07-17 15:31:00 -0700
-categories: bash emoji git
+#categories:
 ---

-every programmer should consider it a duty to put emoji everywhere they will fit. i use [git-prompt.sh][git-prompt] to track my repo status, but by default it's a bit drab. luckily, it's pretty easy to spruce up.
+every programmer should consider it a duty to put emoji everywhere they can be rendered. i use [git-prompt.sh][git-prompt] to track my repo status, but by default it's a bit drab. luckily, it's pretty easy to spruce up.

 [here's the emoji version.][git-prompt-emoji]